johnwalters/TallyStick/README.md

 - Optional assisted categorization while retaining explainability and user control.
 - Multi-company, multi-user, collaboration, and synchronization capabilities.

-These are roadmap candidates, not promises for a particular release.
+The Balance Sheet milestone is complete.
+These are candidates for the next product discussion, not committed work or promises for a particular release.

 ## Architecture